 - Sedation anesthesia – Intravenous (IV) anesthesia is used to suppress consciousness.
 There is no pain and limited memory of the tooth extraction.
 This is used in addition to local anesthesia.

 - General anesthesia – This type can be inhaled or intravenous.
 The dental team closely monitors vital signs while you are unconscious.

 The dentist or oral surgeon will then proceed to make an incision, remove bone and tooth pieces necessary, cleans the site, and stitches the wound closed.
 Gauze is also applied to control bleeding and promote clotting.

-Columbia Smiles provides wisdom teeth removal and other family dentistry services in Columbia, MD.
+Columbia Smiles provides wisdom teeth consultations and other family dentistry services in Columbia, MD.
 We serve Howard County to prevent and treat dental problems.
 Our services provide the care needed for healthy smiles.